seapagan/form-catch/README.md

-# Form_catch <!-- omit in toc -->
+# Form Catcher <!-- omit in toc -->

 A simple API to collect form submissions and send the contents to a specific Email address.
+Users can define a site with an email address and receive a unique slug in return.
+This slug will be used in the client Form `action` to get the correct email address to send the Form data.
+The API will take arbitrary form fields, the user does not need to set them in advance.

-This is currently just a skeleton and has no useful functionality
+This is currently just a skeleton.
+While it does accept and decode form submissions, it does not send emails.

 ## Setup